 lisk and grant it access rights to create databases.

 sudo -u postgres -i createuser --createdb lisk sudo -u postgres -i createdb lisk_dev --owner lisk sudo -u postgres psql -d lisk_dev -c "alter user lisk with password 'password';"

 brew install postgresql@10

-Next, execute the following commands in order to have the PostgreSQL commands (e.g.
+The next step is to execute the following commands in order to have the PostgreSQL commands (e.g.

-psql) in your PATH:
+psql), in your PATH:

 echo 'export PATH="/usr/local/opt/postgresql@10/bin:$PATH"' >> ~/.bash_profile source ~/.bash_profile